-The University of Alabama Honors College seeks to enhance the undergraduate experience of all Honors students through innovative scholarship, advanced research, intercultural interaction and civic engagement.
+The University of Alabama Honors College seeks to enhance the undergraduate experience of all Honors students through innovative scholarship, advanced research, intercultural interaction, and civic engagement.
 The Honors College provides students with an enhanced academic curriculum and leadership opportunities while promoting engagement with peers and faculty members.
 One of the highest priorities of the Honors College is to empower students to reach the peak of their potential and be recognized for their achievements.
-Honors College students are known for leadership on campus and in the community, innovative thinking, creation of new programs and initiatives and success in winning awards and scholarships at the University, national and international level.
+Honors College students are known for leadership on campus and in the community, innovative thinking, creation of new programs and initiatives, and success in winning awards and scholarships at the University, national, and international level.

 Honors College students have access to Honors housing, and entering freshmen have the opportunity to attend Honors summer orientation sessions.
 After the first semester, Honors College students will be given priority registration over students who share the same student classification (senior, junior, sophomore, freshman).
 Honors courses are noted on the official transcript, and completing the Honors College requirements is noted on both the transcript and official graduation documents.

-For more information about the Honors College, contact The University of Alabama Honors College, 288 Nott Hall, Box 870169, Tuscaloosa, AL 35487-0169; call (205) 348-5500; or visit honors.ua.edu.
+For more information about the Honors College, contact The University of Alabama Honors College, 288 Nott Hall, Box 870169, Tuscaloosa, AL 35487-0169; call 205-348-5500; or visit honors.ua.edu.

 Honors College Experience

 The foundation of the Honors College is the Honors experience which provides students with an enhanced academic curriculum and the ability to work with their peers and outstanding faculty members in an enriched academic environment.
 The Honors experience does not constitute a major or a minor, but most Honors courses fulfill core curriculum requirements which allows students to pursue their degrees within an Honors framework.
 University Honors (UH) courses are the foundation of the Honors experience and often can be used to satisfy general education requirements.
 The majority of UH classes are limited in enrollment to a maximum of 15 students and are open to all Honors College students as only a few have prerequisites (UH 400 Honors Independent Study, UH 405 Leadership Experience, UH 498 Honors Thesis Research, UH 499 Honors Thesis).
 Professors in UH courses stress the development of critical, analytical, and interpretive skills.

 All incoming Honors College freshmen are encouraged to engage in Honors Year One, a program that combines academic coursework with opportunities for engagement on campus in the first academic year.
-Honors Connection, Common Book Experiences and Freshmen Exploratory Topic classes provide freshmen a way to transition into college life and develop new relationships with other Honors College students and faculty.
+Honors Connection, Common Book Experiences, and Freshmen Exploratory Topic classes provide freshmen a way to transition into college life and develop new relationships with other Honors College students and faculty.
 As automatic members of the Honors College Assembly (HCA), Honors freshmen are also encouraged to become involved in the diverse programming offered by HCA.

 Honors College students normally take one or two Honors courses per semester rather than an Honors-only schedule.
 The evaluation of work done in Honors courses neither penalizes nor unduly rewards students for undertaking the Honors curriculum.
 The majority of Honors courses are lower in enrollment than their non-Honors counterparts, and most Honors College students perform better in their Honors classes because they find them more engaging and challenging.
-Honors credit can be earned in a variety of ways, including University Honors courses, departmental honors courses, graduate-level courses, Honors by Contract, independent study and an honors thesis.
+Honors credit can be earned in a variety of ways, including University Honors courses, departmental honors courses, graduate-level courses, Honors by Contract, independent study, and an honors thesis.